-The process of ridding your house of a pest infestation — be it cockroaches or termites or fleas — can be time consuming and costly.
+The process of ridding your house of a pest infestation — be it cockroaches, termites, or fleas — can be time consuming and costly.
 Depending on the type and severity of the infestation, it could take weeks for your house to get back to normal.

 One particular type of pest that is notoriously hard and expensive to get rid of: bed bugs.
 If you have a bed bug infestation, you might wonder if your homeowners insurance can help you pay for the extermination.
-Though homeowners insurance covers a variety of perils, bed bugs and other pest infestations are typically not one of them.
+Though homeowners insurance covers a variety of perils, bed bugs and other pest infestations are typically excluded from home insurance coverage.

-Below are common home insurance perils that are covered by your policy:
+Below are common home insurance perils that are covered by a home insurance policy:

 Since proximate cause would very rarely apply to bed bugs, it’d have to be a really unique situation for your insurer to consider covering them.

 What to do if you have bed bugs

 If you have bed bugs, don’t panic.
 Bed bugs don’t actually carry any disease and aren’t harmful beyond the itching and swelling caused by bites.
 However, bed bugs can damage furniture, like your bed, couch, and even your bookshelf.